 You are convinced that meditating regularly would be good for you.
 Maybe you have practised it before and felt the positive effects it had on you.
-You are prepared: you have downloaded an app, bought a book with a CD, or sought out some websites with guided meditations.
+You are prepared: you have downloaded an app, bought a book, or sought out some websites with guided meditations.

 You really want to meditate but then - you don't.
 Or at least not as often as you'd like.

 Sound familiar?
 The same is true for many people who struggle with keeping up a regular meditation practice, even though they know the benefits.
 I also struggled with making a habit of meditating after my first mindfulness course.
 I had clearly felt the benefits but somehow daily life just took over again and I didn't really meditate for many months, although I sometimes thought about it.

 At first sight, there are the obvious obstacles, such as a lack of time.
 But when you look a bit closer, this is often not the real reason.
 Almost nobody is that busy that they cannot carve out a few minutes for meditation.
 On the contrary, most people daily "kill time" for several hours by reading the news, watching TV, or just endlessly scrolling on social media.